Hendrix-CS/csci320/projects/baremetalgame.md

 This shows the basic design that all of these projects should employ:
 * Create a `main.rs` that sets up the interrupt handlers.
 * Write one-line handlers for the timer and keyboard that reference a shared game-state object.
-* Place all of the game functionality within the game-state object.
+* Place all of the game functionality within the game-state object, defined in **lib.rs**.

 The **tick()** function calls the `LetterMover::tick()` method after unlocking the object.
 Similarly, the **key()** function calls the `LetterMover::key()` method, again after unlocking